StrangeRanger/bash-style-guide/Examples/example-1.md

-The code below is from an installer project that can be refered to at this link: https://github.com/StrangeRanger/NadekoBot-BashScript/blob/master/linuxAIO.sh
+The code below is from an installer project that can be referred to at this link: https://github.com/StrangeRanger/NadekoBot-BashScript/blob/master/linuxAIO.sh

 ## Example